siddharths067/MindTickleAssignment/README.md

 Worker Queue, by always taking the current timestamp and incrementing at the end.
 Each Bucket scheduler launches a worker when needed, the worker then does the API calls and checks the validity of the response according to the user condition provided.
-If and only if an error occurs does the bucket scheduler delays the request processing.
+If and only if an error occurs does the bucket error handler delays the request processing.
 If successfull without any error the bucket scheduler then passes on the job to the BucketPublisher which then publishes the result to the channel

 * **The System can be scaled horizontally by additionally partitioning time periods